NorthStarUAS/ImageAnalysis/scripts/README.md

   It is part of the core cv2 library so guaranteed to be available in all version of opencv.
 Recommend 10000-20000 max features.

-  ## Star (CenSuRE)

-  Star is proposed to more consistently find features in natural environments.
-However, these features may not be 'better' as defined in an end-to-end perspective for the whole pipeline.
-At least Star produces a more even distribution of features across an image.
-Typically trees next to a field suck up all the attention of the feature detector where as the field is ultimate what we wish the detector would focus on.

-  Possibly doesn't work as well with matching images taken at different orientations?
-I see group connectivity issues that imply CenSuRE is orientation sensitive.
-It might be good for outdoor SLAM type applications.

-  No longer in the core cv2 library as of opencv 3.x

   ## SURF

   SURF seems to perform less well than SIFT on all fronts.
 (I wrote